oscar-system/oscar-website/contact-and-support.md

 For public and permanent discussions, use our [GitHub discussion forum](https://github.com/oscar-system/Oscar.jl/discussions).
 This is a great place for general questions and in-depth discussions.
 A free [GitHub account](https://github.com) is required to participate.

-### Mailing List
+### Mailing Lists

+* Newsletter: To receive updates about OSCAR, including new releases and important announcements, subscribe to our [newsletter](https://oscar-system.org/newsletter).
+This is a low-traffic mailing list.

-OSCAR events -- and seldomly technical developments -- are announced via a low-traffic mailing list `oscar-dev`.
+* OSCAR events -- and seldomly technical developments -- are announced via a low-traffic mailing list `oscar-dev`.
 To join this mailing list, visit <https://mail.mathematik.uni-kl.de/mailman/listinfo/oscar-dev> and follow the instructions there.